seaboyz/You-Dont-Know-JS/scope-closures/ch2.md

 Later, when it comes to execution of the program, the conversation will shift to *Engine* and *Scope Manager*, and might play out like this:

+#### Asignment happens at the execution phase (function asignment and varible asighment) including initialization of undefined.

 > ***Engine***: Hey, *Scope Manager* (of the global scope), before we begin, can you look up the identifier `getStudentName` so I can assign this function to it?

 > ***(Global) Scope Manager***: Yep, here's the variable.